KTH/devops-course/contributions/covid19/nsteele-mhud/README.md

 ## Changes based on feedback
 Based on the feedback, the following changes have been made:
 * Marged the two repositories to keep only one that contains all the code: https://github.com/sujon2100/devops-course/tree/master/contributions/covid19/nsteele-mhud/localfolderfinal/NewKthproject <br/><br/>
-* Added the CI and test instructions: https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/README.md <br/><br/>
+* Added the CI and test instructions: see below in the readme file https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/README.md <br/><br/>
 * Added the documentation PDF in the github repo: https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/Covid19_Project_Documentation_FinalVersion.pdf <br/><br/>
 * The current documentation on Azure has been revised to have a clear structure, fewer screenshots but we have decided to use PDF for the documentation: https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/Covid19_Project_Documentation_FinalVersion.pdf <br/><br/>
 * Added more metrics about the project: https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/Covid19_Project_Documentation_FinalVersion.pdf <br/>
-How many tests? : on the documentation PDF section 3.<br/>
+How many tests? : see on the documentation PDF section 3.<br/>
-How many Locs? on the documentation PDF section 4.<br/>
+How many Locs? : see on the documentation PDF section 4.<br/>
-What code coverage? on the documentation PDF section 5.<br/>
+What code coverage? : see on the documentation PDF section 5.<br/>
-How long is a build? on the documentation PDF section 6. <br/><br/>
+How long is a build? : see on the documentation PDF section 6. <br/><br/>
 * The CI instructions has been documented: see below in the readme as well as section 7 in the documentation https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/Covid19_Project_Documentation_FinalVersion.pdf <br/><br/>
 * The CI/CD section of the documentation has no screenshot, but instead detail the content of the configuration files that we have developed and justified this content,  the needs of our application: on the documentation PDF section 7 to 8 https://github.com/sujon2100/devops-course/blob/master/contributions/covid19/nsteele-mhud/Covid19_Project_Documentation_FinalVersion.pdf. <br/><br/>